ooyala/android-sample-apps/README.md

 In order to be successful using these applications, you should have the following experience:

 1. Experience with Android Studio, Java, and Android development.
 2. Understanding of the use case of Ooyala and Ooyala's Mobile SDKs.

 This repository is meant to be supplementary to our Developer documentation.
-Take a look at the docs here: http://support.ooyala.com/
+Take a look at the docs here: http://help.ooyala.com/

+## Requirements

+Some apps include special instructions, look for a README in the app you want to try out to check if it requires something else.

+Apart from that, here is what you will need:
+* Android Studio v2.3.1 or above.
+  * If you use a different IDE or editor we won't be able to help you with questions specific to that environment.
+* Android SDK with Android platform version 25 (Android 7.1.1).
+We use it to compile the app.

 # Getting Started